hardiksharma11/cord.py/README.md

      ```

    - If pip is not installed, you can install it by following these steps:
      ```bash
      sudo apt install python3-pip
      ```

 3. **Setuptools**:
    - Setuptools is required to manage the installation of Python packages.
-Install it using:
+First, check if it is already installed:
+     ```bash
+     pip show setuptools
+     ```
+   - If it is not installed, you can install it using:
      ```bash
      pip3 install setuptools
      ```